We want your brand spanking new picnic gear to bring style and sass to your outdoor adventures for many years to come.

 5. AVOID THE DRY CLEANERS

-Just like machine washing and drying, your rug can, but isn’t designed specifically, to be dry cleaned.
+Your rug isn’t designed to be dry cleaned.

-One of the most easiest ways you can prolong the life of your picnic rug?
+One of the easiest ways to prolong the life of your picnic rug?
 Skip the bleach.

 9. THERE IS SUCH A THING AS TOO MUCH SUN

 While your picnic rug is super-durable and is designed for everyday outdoor use, it’s not made to be outside in the elements 24/7.

 It may eventually fade with prolonged and out-of-the-ordinary exposure to the sun, so it’s a good idea to keep it out of direct sunlight when not in use.

 If your rug has been accidentally folded up and stored when damp and developed super stubborn mould stains, try this: